tulasidamarla/design_patterns/design-pattern-notes/behavioral/visitor.md

     }
 }
 ```
-- The client code to call the above methods as shown below has the below disadvantage especially when the types of clients grow large.
+- The client code to call the above methods as shown below has the below disadvantage especially when the type of clients grow large.
 ```java
 for(Client client: clients){
     if(client instanceOf Bank){